medicare medicaid texas

 Although the program helps a wide range of Texans, we’re focusing on Medicaid’s help to Texans aged 65 and over, especially those with long-term care needs.

 In Texas, Medicaid is administered by the Texas Health and Human Services Commission (HHSC).
-Most Medicaid plans in Texas are provided by Managed Care Organizations (MCO).
+Managed Care Organizations (MCO) provide most Medicaid plans in Texas.
 Texas-managed Medicaid for those 65 and older and the disabled are often referred to as STAR+PLUS.
 When you have a STAR+PLUS plan, you receive Medicaid health care services such as doctor visits and long-term services and support for:

 • Help to make modifications to your home so you can safely move around